 You have to cook food either way, so why meal prep?

-Put simply, meal prepping is a form of meal planning where you make a large amount of food, package it up into multiple individually portioned meals, then eat those pre prepared meals over the course of a number of days.
+Put simply, meal prepping is a form of meal planning where you make a large amount of food, package it up into multiple individual portion sizes, then eat those pre-prepared meals over the course of a number of days.

 Meal prepping is a meal planning strategy popular with busy professionals, dieters, athletes, and time crunched parents alike.
 It has a number of immediate life-changing benefits for those who choose to give it a shot.
 These benefits include...

 Once you start meal prepping and find yourself doing all your prep for the week at once, you'll notice that your days feel longer, more productive, and less cluttered.
 And who doesn't want that?

 Not only will meal prep save you time because you'll be cooking less frequently, but meal prep recipes also tend to be less complicated than normal recipes (because the more complicated the recipe, the greater chance there is you'll find yourself getting bored of some aspect of it throughout the week).
 This means you may spend less time prepping a simple recipe for a week's worth of a meals than you would a complicated recipe that would only feed you for a night.

 Meal prepping saves you time AND money.
 Because you're essentially just making one large meal, you can buy in bulk when grocery shopping.
 As any Costco or Sam's Club member will tell you (probably while trying to convince you to become a member via some referral program), buying in bulk is a great way to save money, make sure you don't forget about and waste food, and cut back on waste production in general.
 Pro tip: Buying frozen food in bulk and thawing as necessary is a great way to save even more money while meal prepping.